About

 I am passionate about data science and proficient with the programming languages R, Python and SQL.
 I hold a M.A. in Comparative and International Studies from the ETH Zürich (2012), as well as a Ph.D. in Political Science from the University of Geneva (2018).

-My research has been supported by Swiss National Science Foundation, the National Science Foundation and the Axa Research Fund.
+My research has been supported by Swiss National Science Foundation, the National Science Foundation, the US Department of Defense Minerva Research Initiative, the Axa Research Fund, the Global Center for Climate Mobility, Columbia University President’s Global Innovation Fund and the Lincoln Center for Land Policy.